 Working with Lottery Director Chris Liu and Marketing Director Michael Cousins, Jacque Coe developed and executed a sensitive outreach plan to engage angry education stakeholders with the Lottery in an active conversation about future Lottery education messages that could work for everyone.
 If education stakeholders didn’t like the Lottery message, then let’s talk about what the message should be.
 Stakeholders recognized the Lottery’s need to tell the public where Lottery dollars go.
 The Lottery recognized the stakeholder challenges of helping the public understand the complex realities of K-12 education finance and support public education.
 Jacque organized a series of collaborative work sessions to develop marketing themes and guidelines, guided by a carefully chosen and skilled facilitator, to avoid creating further challenges while telling the story in an accurate and meaningful way.

 The outcome was a strategy to turn the message on its’ head; a series of information flyers mailed directly to the public, which spoke to the heart of the misperceptions, gave the facts, and helped educators tell the public the true picture of funding public education.
-But the larger outcome was more powerful; new relationships were created, which was the start of a climate of trust to benefit both the Lottery and education.
+But the larger outcome was more powerful; new relationships were created, which was the start of a climate of trust to benefit both the Lottery and public education.
 A group of powerful and previously hostile stakeholders were moved to a neutral position, and now open to a partnership with the Lottery to help educate the public about the facts surrounding public school finance.
-A process of strategic community engagement which resulted in individuals working together in the best interest of the public.
+A process of strategic community engagement was created which resulted in individuals working together in the best interest of the public.